pickyourtrail_logo

 10000+ itineraries curated and counting

 When it comes to commemorating sacrifices done by heroes, Thailand does not hold back.
 As much as the country celebrates the myriad facets of its art and cultural heritage, Thailand also celebrates the endeavors performed in Patriotic fervor.
 One such monument celebrating the might of people’s efforts is the democracy monument in the Phra Nakhon region of Bangkok.
 Built to remember and respect the spirit of the 1932 revolution, the monument symbolizes the empowerment of the Thai people.
 Each facet of the monument is symbolic in nature and has been sculpted beautifully drawing elements from various other countries.
 Read on to find out why the democracy monument should definitely be part of your Thai holiday itinerary.
-Explore the vibrant culture, breathtaking landscapes, and exotic cuisine with our exclusive Thailand Tour Packages, offering an unforgettable journey through this enchanting Southeast Asian destination.
+Explore the vibrant culture, breathtaking landscapes, and exotic cuisine with our exclusive Thailand packages from India, offering an unforgettable journey through this enchanting Southeast Asian destination.

 Highlights of the Democracy Monument